 - 2 medium carrots washed and coarsely chopped

-- 2 Tbsp cold-pressed sesame or canola oil
+- 2 tablespoon cold-pressed sesame or canola oil

 - 1 inch piece fresh ginger peeled and roughly chopped